 After all trees within the Level 1 and Level 2 boundaries have been surveyed during the first survey cycle, secondary surveys are conducted within the same boundaries.
 Secondary inspections are crucial to detecting residual ALB infestations since they tend to develop slowly and become easily visible and detectable over time.
 Secondary surveys continue until a final cycle confirms there are no infested trees.
 Completion of a final survey is dependent on several factors, including but not limited to:

-To declare eradication, a final round of negative survey is required, control activities and secondary surveys have also been completed.
+To declare eradication, a final round of negative survey is required, control activities and all necessary secondary surveys have also been completed.
 Four (4) years is the minimum amount of time between an initial detection and a final survey cycle is completed.

 When there is more than a four (4) year survey lapse prior to the final cycle, an interim survey cycle may be needed.